Adriannap26/Petals-and-Potions/README.md

 - Includes a hero image with buttons to navigate to the menu and learn more about us sections, followed by an about us section, founders section and a footer with contact information, opening hours and social media links.

 2. [Menu Page](https://adriannap26.github.io/Petals-and-Potions/menu.html)
-- Displays the cafe's diverse menu, organised into sections for drinks, food, and desserts, complete with detailed descriptions and prices.
+- Displays the cafe's diverse menu, organised into sections for seasonal specials, drinks, food, and desserts, complete with detailed descriptions and prices.

 3. [Gallery Page](https://adriannap26.github.io/Petals-and-Potions/gallery.html)
 - Features a collection of images showcasing the cafe's delicious food, cakes, drinks, and the charming cafe ambiance.

 4. [Events & Booking Page](https://adriannap26.github.io/Petals-and-Potions/eventsandbookings.html)
 - Lists detailed upcoming events on a large hero image, including a book here button.
 This page also includes a testimonials section and a booking enquiry form for customers to easily make reservations, followed by a map to help organise their visit.

-This is where the image with different browsers and screen sizes will go TBC

 ## User Experience (UX)